 Citations Affected: IC 9-30.

-compartment of a motor vehicle to possess an alcoholic beverage
+of a public highway, to allow an alcoholic beverage container that has

-January 4, 2005, read first time and referred to Committee on Roads and Transportation.
+January 7, 2003, read first time and referred to Committee on Transportation and

 A BILL FOR AN ACT to amend the Indiana Code concerning

-liters of the breath, and who, while the motor vehicle is in operation
+hundred ten (210) liters of the breath, and who, while the motor vehicle

-knowingly allows or while the motor vehicle is located on the
+is in operation knowingly or while the motor vehicle is located on the

-right-of-way of a public highway, possesses a container:
+right-of-way of a public highway, allows a container:

 (1) that has been opened;

 (3) from which some of the contents have been removed;